NC State Extension Publications

 Skip to Disease Management

 The best disease management tactic for organic producers is to avoid diseases in the first place by selecting wheat varieties with good resistance packages.
-Table 4-1 contains a list of commercially available wheat varieties and their disease ratings based on screening data within the past three years.
 When planning for an organic small grain crop, variety selection and cultural practices should include consideration of the following diseases.

-Because cold temperatures kill the aphids that vector BYDV in the fall, planting near or after the first freeze (see Figure 4-1) is a good way to avoid BYDV infections.
+As cold temperatures kill the aphids that vector BYDV in the fall, planting near or after the first freeze (Figure 4-1) is a good way to avoid BYDV infections.
 Avoid planting into unincorporated light-colored residues of corn or other crops, as these attract aphids.

 One of the most yield-limiting factors in North Carolina wheat production is powdery mildew.
-This is especially true in North Carolina’s coastal plain, southern piedmont, and some tidewater areas.
-Conventional producers often do not consider powdery mildew in their planning because they can rely on foliar fungicides to control the disease if it occurs.
-Organic producers do not have that luxury.
+This is especially true in the coastal plain, the southern piedmont, and some tidewater areas.
+Conventional producers often do not consider powdery mildew in their planning because they can rely on foliar fungicides to control the disease if it occurs, but organic producers do not have that luxury.

 Leaf rust is a foliar disease that attacks wheat late in the growing season; some leaf rust can therefore be tolerated.
-While leaf rust can occur anywhere in North Carolina, it is most likely to be a problem in the coastal plain and tidewater.
+While leaf rust can occur anywhere in North Carolina, it is most likely to be a problem in the coastal plain and tidewater regions.
 Conventional producers rely on foliar fungicides to protect the crop from this disease.
-Organic producers must select varieties with at least some resistance to leaf rust (rating of moderately susceptible, moderately resistant, or resistant).
+Organic producers must select varieties with at least some resistance to leaf rust (a rating of moderately susceptible, moderately resistant, or resistant).
 Organic producers, especially those in the coastal plain, should try to select varieties that have a combination of powdery mildew and leaf rust resistance.
-As with powdery mildew, variety resistance to leaf rust also deteriorates from year to year, so organic producers should check the most recent variety ratings every year before ordering seed.
+As with powdery mildew, variety resistance to leaf rust also deteriorates from year to year, so organic producers should check the most recent variety ratings annually before ordering seed.

-Stagonospora nodorum blotch (SNB) is caused by the fungus Parastagonospora nodorum and can be a serious disease of wheat.
-It used to be called “septoria leaf and glume blotch.”
+Septoria nodorum blotch (SNB), sometimes called glume blotch, is caused by the fungus Parastagonospora nodorum, and can be a serious disease of wheat.
 Symptoms may occur at any time during the plant’s growth and on any portion of the plant.

 • Because wheat residues harbor the fungus, unincorporated residues can produce a severe SNB epidemic if fungal spores are splashed up onto the new crop.
 This puts no-till planted wheat that follows directly behind double-cropped soybeans at higher risk of an SNB epidemic.
 Conversely, plowing under wheat stubble will eliminate residue as a source of infection.